-This Saltine Cracker Toffee offers a fun twist to your average Saltine Toffee recipe with the addition of coconut extract and unsweetened coconut flakes.
+This easy Saltine Cracker Toffee recipe offers a fun twist to your basic cracker toffee with the addition of coconut extract and unsweetened coconut flakes.
 Coconut Saltine Cracker Toffee is easy to make successfully - as long as you keep a watchful eye on the candy thermometer while the toffee cooks!

 Saltines are quite literally the perfect blank canvas for this sweet Coconut Cracker Toffee.
 Because you need a supportive and crispy base that’s - let’s just say it - bland so that the toffee can shine without crossing into overly sweet territory.
 This recipe elaborates upon basic Saltine Toffee recipes to make it a coconut blast, thanks to coconut extract and coconut flakes.